Spatial Fay-Herriot Models for Small Area Estimation with Functional Covariates: Functional Covariates in the Fay-Herriot Model

-where $K_j<T$.
+where $K<T$ and, with a slight abuse of notation, $\{u_i\}$ is not give a different symbol.
 Then equations (\ref{eqn:Main}) and (\ref{eqn:Trunc}) together represent a FH model that includes both scalar and functional covariates.
-Typically, $K_j$ is chosen such that some predetermined percentage (e.g., 95\%) of variation in the function is retained.
-That is, $K_j$ is the smallest integer $K$ such that $\sum_{k=1}^K\widetilde{\lambda}_{jk}/\sum_{k=1}^T\widetilde{\lambda}_{jk} \ge 0.95$.
-However, in our framework, this only represents an initial phase of dimension-reduction.
-Subsequent dimension-reduction proceeds by stochastic search variable selection (SSVS) \citep{george1993variable, george1997approaches}.
+Typically, $K$ is chosen such that some predetermined percentage (e.g., 95\%) of variation in the function is retained.
+That is, $K$ is the smallest integer such that $\sum_{k=1}^K\widetilde{\lambda}_{k}/\sum_{k=1}^T\widetilde{\lambda}_{k} \ge 0.95$.
+However, in our framework, this only represents an initial phase of dimension reduction.
+Subsequent dimension reduction proceeds by stochastic search variable selection (SSVS) \citep{george1993variable, george1997approaches}.
+Note that, for $J>1$, the truncation number $K$ typically depends on the specific function; that is, $K$ is replaced with $\{K_j\}$.

-Bayesian SSVS requires prior distributions for the components of $\mbf{b}_j \equiv (b_j(1),\ldots,b_j(K_j))'$, $j=1,\ldots,J$, and of $\mbv{\beta}_x$ in (\ref{eqn:Trunc}).
+Bayesian SSVS requires prior distributions for the components of $\mbf{b} \equiv (b(1),\ldots,b(K))'$ and of $\mbv{\beta}_x$ in (\ref{eqn:Trunc}).
 In general, when interest resides in a substantial number of submodels, as is the case in the examples we consider, SSVS algorithms provide an effective means of model selection \citep[e.g., see][for a comprehensive overview]{george2000variable}.
-Following \cite{george1993variable}, we use the prior distribution,
+Returning to the case where $J\ge 1$ (i.e., $j=1,\ldots,J$), let $\mbf{b}_j\equiv (b_j(1),\ldots,b_j(K))'$.
+Following \cite{george1993variable}, we use the mixed-normal prior distribution,